 I’m a big fan of the ‘to do’ list.
 Seemingly never happier than when I’m ticking things off the list, I always have a list on the go.
-Work, household tasks, holidays, Christmas presents – you name it, I’ve listed it.
+Work, household tasks, holidays, presents to buy, greetings cards to send, shopping to do – you name it, I’ve listed it.

 I’m starting to wonder whether I need another kind of list – a ‘don’t do’ list.
 If I recognize what doesn’t lead to greater efficiency, better output, more creativity, I can then try to cut it out of my activity.
 In my head, the equation looks like this: